Flowm/air-quality/README.md

 # Air Quality monitor
-Implementation of an affordable indoor air quality monitor using various sensors connected to a microcontroller and streaming the data to a Raspberry PI for analysis using [Node-RED](http://nodered.org/).
+Implementation of an affordable indoor air quality monitor using various sensors connected to a microcontroller and streaming the data to a Raspberry Pi for analysis using [Node-RED](http://nodered.org/).

 ![Dashboard]